by Tim Maloney / Updated as of Feburary 12, 2020

 Source: 100 Thieves.

 As in traditional sports, merchandise sales are another key revenue channel.
 In fact, esports organization 100 Thieves describes itself as “a new lifestyle company and esports organization built at the intersection of competitive gaming, entertainment, and apparel.”
 This is one example of esports organizations approaching business in a differentiated way, and focusing on their strengths.
-100 Thieves recently raised $35 million to expand, and other organizations will be watching.
+100 Thieves recently raised $35 million to expand, and other organizations are watching.

 As alluded to before, and unlike traditional sports, “merchandise” can be both physical and digital.
 In-game purchases tied to esports organizations is a unique channel that could drive revenues meaningfully going forward.